 Cost of SAQA Evaluation Certificate

-It is norm for SAQA to review its tariffs for applications from prospective applicants on date decided upon by the authority.
-In view of this, the tariffs listed below came into effect on the 1st of April 2020.
-It is important to note that the fees listed, are subject to review by the Evaluation Authority.
+It is the norm for SAQA to review its cost/tariffs for applications from prospective applicants on a date decided upon by the authority.
+It is important to note that the fees listed below are subject to review by SAQA.

 Duration For SAQA Evaluation

-South Africa Qualification Authority (SAQA) does not have a fast track or special evaluation services to speed up verification processes.
+South Africa Qualification Authority does not have a fast track or special evaluation services to speed up verification processes.
 All SAQA verification process is completed within 2–20 working days.
-However, the duration of each evaluation process depends on the priority selected during the application process, as well as the availability of the submitted record on the National Learners’ Record Database (NLRD).
+Note that the priority chosen when filling the SAQA application form, including the availability of the submitted records on the NLRD, will determine the duration of your evaluation.

-The South African Qualification Authority standard with regards to evaluation or verification is to make sure that an outcome is done and decided within twenty (20) working days.
+The South African Qualification Authority’s standard regarding evaluation or verification is to ensure that an outcome is done and decided within twenty (20) working days.
 If such is not achieved within this stipulated period, the request will be considered “inconclusive” and closed.

 How To Make Payment to SAQA